cpacilio/marvel_continuity/README.md

 - #300 (_Wedding of Johnny and Alicia_)

 Silver Surfer (1987):
-- #1-2 (_FF free Silver Surfer from the barrier, returns to his homeplanet_)
+- #1-2 (_F4 free Silver Surfer from the barrier, returns to his homeplanet_)
 - #31 (_End of second Kree-Skrull War_)

 _Emperor Doom_ happens here (because Doom is still king of Latveria)

-FF Annual #20 (_Dr.
+F4 Annual #20 (_Dr.
 Doom kidnaps Franklin to battle Mephisto, Kristoff frees himself and replaces Doom as king of Latveria_)

-__FF by Walt Simonson:__
+__F4 by Walt Simonson:__
-- #337-341 (_FF, Iron Man, and Thor vs Galactus' in a furure time bubble_)
+- #337-341 (_F4, Iron Man, and Thor vs Galactus' in a furure time bubble_)
 - #343-346 (_Trapped into WW3, then on a preistoric island with dinosaurs_)
-- #348-349 (_The new FF_)
+- #348-349 (_The new F4_)
 - #350, 352-354 (_Return of Dr. Doom, Time Variance Authority_)

 _Doctor Strange and Doctor Doom: triumph and torment_

-I don't like Tom De Falco & Paul Ryan's tenure on the FF, but a major (and highly controversial among the fans) retcon plot development occurred:
+I don't like Tom De Falco & Paul Ryan's tenure on the F4, but a major (and highly controversial among the fans) retcon plot development occurred:
-- FF #358 (_Alicia revealed to be a Skrull, FF rescue the true Alicia_)
+- F4 #358 (_Alicia revealed to be a Skrull, F4 rescue the true Alicia_)
-- FF #393 contains a brief summary of the aftermath
+- F4 #393 contains a brief summary of the aftermath

-FF (1998) #1-5 (these are the first issues of the FF relaunch after Heroes Return.
+F4 (1998) #1-5 (these are the first issues of the F4 relaunch after Heroes Return.
 I do not find them essential nor particularly enjoyable)

 Imhumans (1998) #1-12 (__Note:__ Attilan was moved on Antlanstis during the "Atlantis rising" event, taking place on Fantastic Four: Atlantis Rising #1-2 and Fantastic Four Unlimited #1.
 I don't paticularly like these stories.
-Moreover, they are set in a messy time of the FF, when Kristoff and Scott Lang had joined the team, Reed Richards was believed to be dead, and a future version of Franklin was occasionally intervening.
+Moreover, they are set in a messy time of the F4, when Kristoff and Scott Lang had joined the team, Reed Richards was believed to be dead, and a future version of Franklin was occasionally intervening.
 I find these readings unessential, read them at your own risk of be bored.) __[Favourite]__

-FF #22 (_Valeria Richards_)
+F4 #22 (_Valeria Richards_)

 Galactus: The Devourer #1-6 (_Death of Galactus_)

-FF Annual #1 (2001)  + FF (1998) #46-49 (_Abraxas, Franklin resurrects Galactus and makes Susan pregnant of Valeria again_)
+F4 Annual #1 (2001)  + F4 (1998) #46-49 (_Abraxas, Franklin resurrects Galactus and makes Susan pregnant of Valeria again_)

 Inhumans (2000) #1-4 (_Ronan kidnaps the Inhumans to battle the Shi'ar_)

-FF #51-54 (_Inhumans relocated on the moon, Doom helps Susan to give birth to Valeria_)
+F4 #51-54 (_Inhumans relocated on the moon, Doom helps Susan to give birth to Valeria_)

 "Fantastic Four: 1234" #1-4 [An out-of-continuity miniseries by Grant Morrison and Jae Lee]

-__FF by Mark Waid:__
+__F4 by Mark Waid:__
-- #60-66 (_Imaginauts_) [Mark Waid restyles the FF]
+- #60-66 (_Imaginauts_) [Mark Waid restyles the F4]
 - #67-70, 500 (_Unthinkable, Doom bargains with Hell_)
 - #501-502 (_Aftermath of Doom's attack_)
-- #503-508 (_Authoritative action, FF take over Latveria_)
+- #503-508 (_Authoritative action, F4 take over Latveria_)
-- #509-511 (_FF rescue Ben from Heaven, they meet with God_) [the representation of God is one of the most moving things in Marvel's history]
+- #509-511 (_F4 rescue Ben from Heaven, they meet with God_) [the representation of God is one of the most moving things in Marvel's history]
 - #512-513 (_Spider-Man helps Johnny_)
-- #514-516 (_FF vs the Wizard_)
+- #514-516 (_F4 vs the Wizard_)
 - #517-524 (_Galactus takes Johnny as his new herald, Sue and Johnny temporarily swap powers_)

 The books of Doom #1-6